kennytilton/matrix/cljc/matrix/README.md

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 Any property can be expressed as a formula, but when the property is the _children_ of an object, the very _population_ of our apps can grow or shrink as app events unfold.
 So "Matrix".

+That said...

+> The red pill and blue pill represent a choice between the willingness to learn a potentially unsettling or life-changing truth by taking the red pill or remaining in the contented experience of ordinary reality with the blue pill. -- [WikiPedia](https://en.wikipedia.org/wiki/Red_pill_and_blue_pill)

+Matrix _does_ constitute a paradigm shift from _imperativethink_ to solving problems with a cascade of formulaic derivations and watch functions, and it _did_ take several months before even its author made that shift and learned to undertake new features by thinking about dataflow instead of imperative logic..._shrug._

 ### Applications